Multipactor effect: Frequency-gap product in two-surface multipactor

 The product $fd$ is called the frequency-gap product.
 Keep in mind that this equation is a criterion for greatest amount of resonance, but multipactor can still occur when this equation is not satisfied.

+Effects of geometry

+Multipacting depends on the geometry of the surface and the exact distribution of the electric and magnetic fields.
+There are a number of geometry-based techniques to reduce or even eliminate the multipactor effect: One is through small-scale grooves which modify the direction of the electric fields exactly at the location of the electron emission, thereby kicking some of the electrons to directions that do not support the process.
+Another approach is through large scale corrugations of the surface which periodically alter the time of flight of the electrons in two-point multipacting, thereby disrupting the multipactor resonance condition Then there are specific changes in the curvature of a cavity's surface that spoil the chances of the electrons to return to the point of origin or cavity-beam pipe transition surface.
+These various surface modifications techniques provide a powerful tool for the suppression of multipacting in various geometries.

 History

 This phenomenon was first observed by the French physicist Camille Gutton, in 1924, at Nancy.

-Multipactor was identified and studied in 1934 by Philo T. Farnsworth, the inventor of electronic television, who attempted to take advantage of it as an amplifier.
+Multipactor was identified and studied in 1934 by Philo Farnsworth, the inventor of electronic television, who attempted to take advantage of it as an amplifier.
 More commonly nowadays, it has become an obstacle to be avoided for normal operation of particle accelerators, vacuum electronics, radars, satellite communication devices, and so forth.

+The first application of computers to investigate multipacting is from the early 1970s when it was discovered as a major SRF cavity performance limitation.

-A novel form of multipactor has been proposed (Kishek, 1998), and subsequently experimentally observed, in which charging of a dielectric surface considerably changes the dynamics of the multipactor discharge.
+A novel form of multipactor has been proposed, and subsequently experimentally observed, in which charging of a dielectric surface considerably changes the dynamics of the multipactor discharge.